 A word of caution: Unless you’re prepared to give your work away, any samples you provide should bear a watermark or other means of identification or at the very least your name and a statement of copyright.

 Be competitive with your pricing.
 Note that this doesn’t necessarily mean you need to be the lowest bidder.
 Bidding in a worldwide marketplace makes for tough competition, but if your work is truly above average, you may find that employers are willing to pay above average prices.
 On the other hand, if you’re relatively new to freelancing, you may need to establish a reputation first.
 A little common sense will go a long way here.

 9. Don’t Oversell Yourself

 Don’t oversell yourself.
 A little self-confidence is a good thing, but over-the-top claims probably won’t impress anyone.
 Being frank and honest about your skills will get you much farther than a lot of hype.

-Steps# 10.
-Proofread Your Bid Before You Submit it:
+10. Proofread Your Bid Before You Submit It

 Last, but certainly not least, proofread your bid before you submit it.
 Is it written clearly?
 Are there misspellings?
 No matter what kind of project you’re bidding on, a poorly written proposal suggests a lack of interest and poor work habits.
 Neither of those is going to work in your favor.